Family Tree Builder

 - Create hubName your family and set a private circle.

-- Add coreLink parents, siblings, and partner.
+- Add coreLink parents, siblings, partner, and children.

 - InviteShare an invite with close relatives.